lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 .. image:: Okular-performance.png

 To have settings for your presentation use the :guilabel:`Presentation` tab.
 To have your slides advance automatically check the :guilabel:`Advance automatically` checkbox.
 To change soon to change slides change the drop down to the right of :guilabel:`Advance automatically`.
+To choose the color of your background choose from the :guilabel:`Background color` field.
 To change the transition of Okular use the :guilabel:`Default transition` menu.
 To choose which screen to present on by default use the :guilabel:`Preferred Screen` menu.

 .. image:: Okular-Presentation.png